skranz/skranz.github.com/_posts/2022-03-24-eu_natural_gas_imports.md

 I honestly don't know, how quickly such a tariff can be implemented and don't know all legal implications.

-An important aspect is that it would not suffice to only subject new contracts and spot market traded to such a tariff but also existing long-term contracts in a way that Gazprom only receives the contracted price minus the tariff.
+An important aspect is that it would not suffice to only subject new contracts and spot market trades to such a tariff but also existing long-term contracts in a way that Gazprom only receives the contracted price minus the tariff.
 Otherwise, the payments Russia receives for its long-term contracts would even increase as such a tariff likely increases long-term spot prices.

 In essence, this would mean the EU declares to pay a lower price per unit delivered natural has than is contracted in the long-term contracts.
 This could be interpreted as a breach of the contracts.
 However, with such a step the EU may not have been the first party to breach the long-term contracts.
 On March 23rd Russia announced that it will only accept payment in Rubles for its natural gas deliveries, which many observers already interpret as a breach of the long-term contracts (see e.g. [this Politico article](https://www.politico.eu/article/rubles-for-gas-russia-vladimir-putin-trolls-the-west-energy-economy/)).